-During the 2013-14 campaign, Lindsay helped guide the Nittany Lions during the Big Ten Conference's first season.
+For the 2013-14 campaign, Lindsay aided the Nittany Lions during the Big Ten Conference’s first season.
 Penn State, which faced seven NCAA tournament teams and three Frozen Four participants, capped its season with a 2-1 double-overtime victory against Michigan in the Big Ten quarterfinals.

 In 2012-13, the assistant coach helped lead the Nittany Lions to a 13-14-0 record during their inaugural NCAA Division I season.
 Lindsay helped guide Penn State to several marquee victories, including wins against three future Big Ten opponents (Michigan State, Ohio State, Wisconsin).

 From 2007-11, Lindsay served as an assistant coach at Princeton, where he helped guide the Tigers to two NCAA tournament appearances (2008, 2009) and the 2008 ECAC Hockey title.

 Before his time at Princeton, Lindsay spent the 2006-07 season as an assistant coach at Robert Morris.